mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 ::

- python transit.py zinb combined.wig samples.metadata prot.table output.file --interactions Strain
+ python3 transit.py zinb combined.wig samples.metadata prot.table output.file --interactions Strain

 In this case, the condition is implicitly assumed to be the column in the samples metadata file labeled 'Condition'.
 If you want to specify a different column to use as the primary condition to